-Along the rails was a place to go by foot, a narrow depression lower than these, not clearly intended…or clearly not intended…for public use.
-A wrong step would scrape your heel, maybe lose you a shoe—more bad luck if it happened.
+Along the rails was a place to go by foot, a narrow depression, not clearly intended…or clearly not intended…for public use.
+A wrong step would scrape your heel, maybe lose you a shoe—more rotten luck if it happened.

 Then, there was a sort of fish.

-Or something pontoon shaped, glowing from its belly, a faint and phosphorescent green.
+Or something pontoon shaped, glowing from its belly, faint and phosphorescent.
 Big for a fish.
 Moving start-stop, like a buoyant sack.